GeauxWeisbeck4/GeauxWeisbeck4/README.md

 👋 Hi, I’m @GeauxWeisbeck4!
 I'm a freelance full-stack web developer in Raleigh, NC and am currently open to new clients and job opportunities.

-## Latest Project: DailyProject.dev
+## Latest Project: Homeless-Hacker.vercel.app

-I am working on a project called DailyProject.dev.
-I haven't shared it with the world yet, but I am working on it for the Refine.Dev Hackathon.
-I will share it upon the Hackathon's completion, but the basic idea is that there is a project each day that you can complete and compete against others by getting rated on a leaderboard of people who complete the projects eacy day.
+I am working on a project called the [Homeless Hacker](https://homeless-hacker.vercel.app).
+It shares my journey through homelessness with my fiance Lisa.
+I talk about our struggles while also posting about my journey as a full stack web developer.
+There are multiple publications I will be creating content on - Substack, Medium, YouTube, Twitch, and Mastodon right now, with more to possibly come.
+Check it out and support us by donating to our CashApp $lisaweisbeck4.

 As for my other projects I work on in pulic you can check em out [here at my digital garden](https://andrewsdigital.garden).